eclipse-iofog/iofog.org/content/docs/1.3.0/remote-deployment/setup-your-controlplane.md

     password: iht234g9afhe
   controllers:
   - name: alpaca-1
+    host: 38.101.23.2
+    ssh:
       user: bar
-    host: 38.101.23.2
       keyFile: ~/.ssh/id_rsa" > /tmp/controlplane.yaml
 ```

-Make sure to edit the `user`, `host`, and `keyfile` fields to correspond with the remote host you are deploying to.
+Make sure to edit the `host`, `ssh.user`, and `ssh.keyFile` fields to correspond with the remote host you are deploying to.

 Once you have edited the fields to your liking, go ahead and run: